 The primary responsibility of those wanting to make a personal difference in terms of plastic is to avoid it.
 There are many ways to do this: buying in bulk, using reusable items like shopping bags and water bottles, avoiding take-out containers, and steering clear of single-serving processed foods.
-We can also be proactive by choosing to buy certain goods secondhand and learning to change our lifestyles to avoid plastic, e.g. sitting for a meal rather than getting it to go or, better yet, cooking at home.
+We can also be proactive by choosing to buy certain goods secondhand and learning to change our lifestyles to avoid plastic, e.g., sitting for a meal rather than getting it to go or, better yet, cooking at home.

 However, saving the environment from the age of plastic is just that.
-Since regulators, producers and the government seem reluctant to truly take on this task, the onus has fallen on us as citizens of the world to do it.
+Since regulators, producers, and the government seem reluctant to truly take on this task, the onus has fallen on us as citizens of the world to do it.
 In our hearts, it’s something most of us would like to be part of.
 In our minds and habits, it’s a mountain that can feel insurmountable.
-But, do any of us really want to be the person who didn’t at least try to do our part for the good of the planet?
+But, do any of us want to be the person who didn’t at least try to do our part for the good of the planet?

 After reducing our use of plastic, repurposing it is the next best solution.
-Luckily, there are some ways of doing this that account for a lot of the plastic packaging we inadvertently get and won’t necessarily fill our homes with folksy plastic art that seems to have originate from kindergarten class.
+Luckily, there are some ways of doing this that account for a lot of the plastic packaging we inadvertently get and won’t necessarily fill our homes with folksy plastic art that seems to have originated from kindergarten class.

 There are lots of ideas about how to repurpose plastic bottles, so we won’t dwell too long on those in this article.
-Suffice it to say, they can be used as planters, pencil holders, piggy banks, art material, lamps, and bird feeders.
+Suffice it to say, they can be used as planters, pencil holders, piggy banks, art materials, lamps, and bird feeders.

 Conversely, we mustn’t forget that plastic bottles are still one of the easier plastic items to avoid, so we should be doing that rather repurposing them.
 We can carry reusable bottles for water and opt for cans—a more reliable, less energy-intensive item to recycle—for other drinks.